 Outside of the United States, boilies are probably the most commonly used carp bait.
 They are basically small hard balls of boiled dough.
 Carp have teeth in the back of their mouths that allow them to break up things like snail shells, so hard baits are no problem.

 Boilies are easy to pack and keep.
 They come in a lot of different sizes, colors and flavors.
 They last long too.
 You can fish a boily for quite a while without worrying about it falling off, unlike doughball which only lasts a short amount of time in the water.
 You can also dip or soak boilies in flavoring.

 Boilies are fished on a hair rig.
 Boilies can easily be sucked into a carp’s mouth.
 Once the bait is inside the hook is inside too.
 When the carp tried to spit the boily back out the hook gets caught in the fish’s mouth.
 It’s a great setup which is why it is so commonly used.

 In the United States baits like doughball and corn are much more common, but boilies do work.
 In fact they usually work very well since the carp in the US haven’t seen boilies before.
 They are worth trying.

 Homemade boilies do catch fish, but there are many good commercially available varieties.
-Tutti Frutti Boilies by the Wicked Carp Company are a good choice.
+Strawberry Boilies by the Wicked Carp Company are a good choice.
 So is Scopex Squid by Nash.
 You can’t really go wrong with either one of these choices.
 Experimenting with your own home brews makes your presentation more unique.
 But buying off the shelf saves you a lot of time that you can use to actually go fishing.